Erika BarnesExecutive Senior Associate Athletics Director, SWA

 Maben earned his BS in Sports Management with a minor in Business from Louisiana State University and his Masters in Educational Leadership from the University of Arizona.
 He is an Honorary Letterwinner at both the University of Arizona and Louisiana State University.

-Joe and his wife Nicole have two sons, McKay and Hunter.
+Joe and his wife Nicole have three sons, McKay, Hunter and Brigham.

 A native Tucsonan and lifelong Wildcat fan, Gina joined the University of Arizona Athletics Department in 1992.
 Gina works in the Wildcat Club, coordinating the processing of the Capital Campaign and major gifts.
 She also supports the Marketing unit as an administrative assistant.